graphql/graphql-spec/spec/Section 7 -- Response.md

 response.
 The service's response describes the result of executing the requested operation if successful, and describes any errors raised during the request.

-A response may contain both a partial response as well as any field errors in the case that a field error was raised on a field and was replaced with {null}.
+A response may contain both a partial response as well as a list of all _field error_ in the case that any field error was raised on a field and was replaced with {null}.

 ## Response Format